Skip to main content

 • enforcement notice; or

-• penalty notice.
+• Monetary penalty notice (fine).

 Can a court order be used to enforce a SAR?

-Can an individual be awarded compensation?
+Can a person be awarded compensation?

-If an individual suffers damage or distress because you have infringed their data protection rights – including by failing to comply with a SAR – they are entitled to claim compensation from you.
+If a person suffers damage or distress because you have breached their data protection rights — including by failing to comply with a SAR — they are entitled to claim compensation from you.
 Only the courts can enforce their right to compensation.
-However, they may seek to settle their claim with you directly first before starting court proceedings.
-You will not be liable to pay compensation if you can prove that you are not responsible in any way for the event giving rise to the damage.
+However, they may seek to settle their claim with you directly before starting court proceedings.

-Usually.
-It is a criminal offence to require an individual to make a SAR, in certain circumstances and in relation to certain information.
-For more information please see β€˜Can we force an individual to make a SAR?’.
+In certain circumstances, it is a criminal offence to require a person to make a SAR for certain information.
+For more information, see Can we force a person to make a SAR?

 Is it a criminal offence to destroy and conceal information?